Casey Jones: Career

 He was promoted to engineer, his lifelong goal, on February 23, 1891.
 Jones reached the pinnacle of the railroad profession as an expert locomotive engineer for IC.
 Railroading was a talent, and Jones was recognized by his peers as one of the best engineers in the business.
 He was known for his insistence that he "get her there on the advertised [time]" and that he never "fall down", meaning he never arrived at his destination behind schedule.
 He was so punctual, it was said that people set their watches by him.

-His work in Jackson primarily involved freight service between Jackson and Water Valley, Mississippi.
+His work in Jackson primarily involved freight service between Jackson and Water Valley.
 Both locations were busy and important stops for IC, and he developed close ties with them between 1890 and 1900.

-Famous steam whistle

-Jones was also famous for his peculiar skill with the train whistle.
-His whistle was made of six thin tubes bound together, the shortest being half the length of the longest.
-Its unique sound involved a long-drawn-out note that began softly, rose and then died away to a whisper, a sound that became his trademark.
-The sound of it was variously described as "a sort of whippoorwill call," or "like the war cry of a Viking."
-People living along the IC line between Jackson and Water Valley would turn over in their beds late at night upon hearing it and say "There goes Casey Jones" as he roared by.